nsidc/granule-metgen/README.md

 #### Setting Collection Temporal Extent as Granule Temporal Extent
-An operator may set an .ini flag to indicate that a collection's temporal extent should be used to populate every granule via granule-level UMMG json to be the same TemporalExtent (SingleDateTime or BeginningDateTime and EndingDateTime) as what's defined for the collection.
-In other words, every granule in a collection would display the same start and end times in EDSC.
-In most collections, this is likely ill-advised use case.
+An operator may set an .ini flag to indicate that a collection's temporal extent should be used to populate every granule's temporal extent.
+This appears in each granule's UMMG json's TemporalExtent field, matching what's defined for the collection, including whether it's (SingleDateTime, or BeginningDateTime and EndingDateTime).
+Every granule in the collection will display the same start and end times in EDSC when collection_temporal_override = true.
-The operator will be prompted for a `collection_temporal_override` value when running `metgenc init`.
-The default value is `False` and should likely always be accepted; setting it to `True` is what would signal MetGenC to set each granule to the collection's TemporalExtent.

 | .ini element                 | .ini section |
 | ----------------------------- | --------------|